drewjtaylor/formed_church/README.md

 # "Formed Church" Website
 ## Author: Andrew Taylor

 The goal of this project is to create a website for a new church in our area.
-In the future, at the time this is being written, I have an upcoming React class.
-I anticipate this "bootstrap-only" version will essentially be a first draft, and the React version will upgrade this project.
+I created this "bootstrap-only" version essentially as a first draft in anticipation of an upcoming course on React.
+This was later redone as "Formation Church," but I believe there is still value in showing this project.

 ### CI/CD deployment